dashincubator/dash-incubator-app/rules.md

 The Proposal Owner will track all transactions from the Proposal Wallet in the [Claim Awards List](#).

-The Proposal Owner is granted Admin rights with the equivalent of 2 Admin Votes on Governance decisions.
+The Proposal Owner is granted Admin rights automatically.

 > Note that in Phase 4 of the Incubator Roadmap, the Proposal Owner won’t be needed, as the Incubator as a Funded-Dapp can request and distribute funds trustlessly using smart code.